bsmeding/bsmeding.github.io/docs/index.md

 Welcome to **NetDevOps.it**, a hub for network engineers and DevOps enthusiasts seeking to elevate their network automation skills.
 This site is dedicated to sharing knowledge, tools, and insights for mastering the art of **Network Development Operations**.

+But What is NetDevOps?
+Please read the [What is NetDevOps page](netdevops.md)

 ## About Me

 Hi, I'm **Bart Smeding** — a passionate Network Automation Solutions Architect with years of experience helping companies transform their network operations.
 My mission is to guide organizations on their journey from **zero to hero** in network automation.